samirans89/AndroidWebViewCertPinning/README.md

 2. Click the Go button.

 # Observations
-The https endpoints give a valid response only when presented with a valid certificate.
+1. The WebView does not show the server pages when presented with a invalid certificate.
+2. The WebView shows the server pages when presented with a valid certificate.
+In case, the valid certificate is used once for the domain, it gets cached and even when presented with an invalid certificate thereafter, the webview shows the accurate server pages.
+In this case, for Emulator or BrowserStack session, just start a new session.